bittorrent/sitrep/README.md

 The docker image uses [NGINX](https://www.nginx.com/) and [Gunicorn](http://gunicorn.org/), so you may want to review the options available for them.
 For example, the `WEB_CONCURRENCY` environment variable sets the number of Gunicorn worker processes to create.

+If you installed MYSQL through homebrew there may be some configuration settings that stop you from connecting to the database.
+Make sure you give your database user permission to connect from your machine.

 API
 --